 The heart of Ancient Rome, the Ancient Roman Forum was the centre of life in Ancient Rome.
 The political & commercial centre of Ancient Rome.
-A must-see sight to comprehend Ancient Rome & the cradle of our own western civilization.
+A must-see sight you can visit with our ancient roman forum tour to comprehend Ancient Rome & the cradle of our own western civilization.

 ‘Via Sacra' runs from Campidoglio (the political and religious centre) to the Ancient Roman Forum (‘Foro Romano') and was the setting for past triumphant processions.
 During the period of ancient Rome it was the centre of political, religious, commercial, and judicial life.
 You can enjoy tours of the Ancient Roman Forum taking Walking Tours of Rome or Day Tours of Rome where you can combine touring the Ancient Roman Forum with other important landmarks of the Eternal City.

 With our walking tours of Rome, you can understand the history of the city of Rome through the centuries.
 Initially it was a marshy valley where the dead were buried, but due to it's central position the surrounding areas became the natural hub of the city when the population moved to the hills.
 The beginning of it's history coincides with the reign of the Tarquini.

 The first king Tarquinio Prisco ordered the building of several public constructions but above all a large sewer system for the drainage of the valley's deep bog.
 From this moment onwards, the area under Campidoglio, to be known as the Ancient Roman Forum was divided into two parts, both with precise roles.

 The northern part of the Ancient Roman Forum was occupied by the ‘comitium' (square of meetings) where political reunions and the main celebrations of the city took place.
 During the beginning of the Republic, the ‘Curia'(senate hall) was erected where the members of the senate met.